-The effective date of coverage for newly eligible employees in the health, dental, and vision insurance plans shall be the first day of the first bi-weekly pay period following the date of appointment to employment as a regular employee or as a contract or part-time employee, who, by such contract or part-time provisions, is eligible for the stated insurance coverage, and the employee's completion and submission of any required enrollment forms and supporting documentation.
+The effective date of coverage for newly eligible employee members in the health, dental, and vision insurance plans shall be the first day of the first bi-weekly pay period following the date of appointment to employment as a regular employee or as a contract or part-time employee, who, by such contract or part-time provisions, is eligible for the stated insurance coverage.
+The employee must have completed and returned the required enrollment forms and supporting documentation (e.g. birth certificate, marriage certificate) to be enrolled.